Types of Shoes and Shoe Construction – A Beginner’s Guide

 B. Strobel Construction

-- A Strobel board is stitched to the upper, then glued to the sole
+- A Strobeled Board is stitched to the Upper, then glued to the Outsole

 C. Goodyear Welted

-- Upper is stitched to a leather welt, then to the sole
+- Upper Stitched to a Leather Welt, then to the Outsole

 D. Direct Injection Process (DIP)